 A bride’s veil?
 Shoot through it.

 How about a beautiful blooming flower?
 Find a space between the leaves and shoot through it to the subjects in the background.
-The purple at the front of this image?
-Flowers that I was holding up in front of the lens for the “shoot through” effect.

 And it can be subtle.
 I was squatting down in some tall grass to get this shot!

 It’s not that every shot needs this “shoot through” treatment, but it should be a component to think about at every shoot.
 If you see your photographer squatting in the grass, or rolling around on the ground … they’re likely using this technique!

 Want more photography tips?
 Follow the “How-To” series!